CarlosMHEX/osticket-prereqs/README.md

 Back on your IIS window you should be able to open up the osTicket page through the osTicket tab and on the right side click "Browse *:80 (http)"

 <img src="https://i.imgur.com/1yp4vn7.png" height="20%" width="20%" alt="Pic 19"/> <img src="https://i.imgur.com/NBiIh7s.png" height="15%" width="15%" alt="Pic 20"/>

+If the website opened and osTicket shows then give yourself a pat on the back because you did it!
+What's left is to make the host account